Why You Should Be More Eco-Friendly

 Eco-friendly and sustainability are two terms we have been hearing more often.
 Businesses are launching initiatives to be more eco-friendly and selling more products that align with sustainability and saving the planet.
 People are going out of their way to adopt eco-friendly habits and practices and investing in products and lifestyles that promote that.
-And you may be wondering, why?
+And you may be wondering why.

-What Exactly Does it Mean?
+What Exactly Does It Mean?

 Being eco-friendly means you are trying to live your life causing the least amount of harm or negative impact to the environment.
 It can also be referred to as environmentally friendly.
-And eco-friendly is often paired with the term sustainability or sustainable living.
+Eco-friendly is often paired with the term sustainability or sustainable living.
 This means avoiding depleting natural resources with the intention of maintaining an ecological balance.
 Eco-friendly means being intentional, sustainable, balanced, aware, and kind to the environment.

 You'll also hear the term footprint or carbon footprint tossed around.
 It's important to understand what that means.
-The Global Footprint Network defines the term ecological footprint as the "demand on and and supply of nature," basically the effect you have on the environment.
-For example, what natural resources do you use versus what harmful gases you produce.
+The Global Footprint Network defines the term ecological footprint as the "demand on and and supply of nature"—basically the effect you have on the environment.
+For example, what natural resources you use versus what harmful gases you produce.
 Carbon footprint is another term you'll hear often to the greenhouse gases we produce.

 Why Should I Be Eco-Friendly?